 Get a summary of the requirements to teach relationships and sex education (RSE) and health education, which differ for primary and secondary schools.
 Find out what you’re expected to cover, and details on parents' right to withdraw their children from sex education.

 Your school's requirements

-- Relationships education
+- Relationships and sex education (RSE)

 - Health education